My team “Maillot 24Tokyo” ride of AR Nihonbashi Flèche 2020

 An Elephant at Motosko

 The road along the lake shore took me back to the main road to Kawaguchiko and Fujiyoshida, Rt139.
 On the climb I had already noted some difficulties cleating in with my right shoe.
 Not long after I got on Rt139 I encountered the opposite problem: I couldn’t disengage the foot from the SPD pedal.
 In the end I had to slip out of the shoe and then stood by the road side in my sock, inspecting the pedal mechanism.
 It turned out that one of the two bolts attaching the cleat to the sole of the shoe had come undone.
 Consequently the cleat stayed locked to the pedal even when the shoe was twisted sideways to disengage it.
-Fortunately the loose bold had not dropped out yet, as the cleat mechanism of the pedal still held it in place.
+Fortunately the loose bolt had not dropped out yet, as the cleat mechanism of the pedal still held it in place.
 I got out my Allen keys, undid the other bolt and checked out all the parts.
 Then I put both bolts in place again, carefully matching the layout on my left shoe, whose bolt tension I also checked.
 After that I could ride on without problems.

 Near Kawaguchiko I met Sebastian, a cyclotourist from Chile who had been riding from Fukuoka in Kyushu towards Tokyo.
 He greatly enjoyed his cycling experience in Japan.
 He was going to stay at a camp site near Mt Fuji for the night before heading on towards Tokyo the next day.
 We discussed routes and cycling in general in Japan.